EOR Thailand: Complete 2026 Guide for Global Companies

 Thailand's economy faces transitional challenges in 2026, with GDP growth projected at 1.5-2.5% according to NESDC.
 Despite headwinds from global trade tensions and household debt, Thailand remains a strategic gateway for ASEAN expansion with strong tourism recovery and manufacturing capabilities.

 The Labour Protection Act (No. 9) B.E.
 2568 (2025) introduced significant changes effective December 2025, including extended maternity leave and new paternity leave provisions.
 Combined with 2026 social security reforms, an Employer of Record (EOR) Thailand ensures compliance with Thailand's evolving regulatory landscape.
+For companies looking to move fast without taking on regulatory risk, EOR Thailand is the most cost-effective entry strategy available in 2026.

 Why the EOR Model is Critical in Thailand in 2026